2026-07-07

 Quality, Efficiency, and Long-Term Gains

-AI systems, when properly trained and monitored, can improve consistency, recall terminology instantly, and apply brand tone with precision.
-Modern translation platforms enhance this further through automated quality checking and scoring features that continuously measure output accuracy, style adherence, and terminology usage.
+Cost and speed are the obvious wins.
+Quality is the real differentiator.
+Properly trained and monitored, AI improves consistency, recalls terminology instantly, and applies brand tone with precision.
+Modern platforms add automated quality scoring that measures accuracy, style adherence, and terminology use.

-These metrics can flag deviations in real time, feeding data back to human reviewers or retraining loops.
-Over time, automated scoring helps teams understand quality trends, identify recurring issues, and refine model prompts or terminology lists for better results.
-But without governance, even these automated systems can degrade quickly, producing unchecked errors that damage reputation and trust.
+These metrics flag deviations in real time and feed data back to reviewers or retraining loops.
+Over time, scoring shows quality trends, surfaces recurring issues, and refines prompts or term lists.
+Without governance, even automated systems degrade fast, producing unchecked errors that erode trust.

 "For decades, translation quality has been a constant challenge.
 AI finally gives us a chance to make real progress, but only if we know how to guide it."